dlstreamer/edge-ai-extension/README.md

 3. Connect and visualize: Re-stream pipeline using VLC network stream with url `rtsp://localhost:8554/vaserving`.

 # Test Client
-A test client is provided to demonstrate the capabilities of the Edge AI Extension module.
+A test client is provided to demonstrate the capabilities of the Edge AI Extension.
 The test client script `run_client.sh` sends frames(s) to the extension module and prints inference results.
 Use the --help option to see how to use the script.
 All arguments are optional.